Tutorial

 , it will ignore that field but delete any other existing fields you specify.

 This guide details a number of commands used to create and manage hashes in Redis.
-If there are other related commands, arguments, or procedures you’d like to see outlined in this guide, please ask or make suggestions in the comments below.
+If there are other related commands, arguments, or procedures you’d like to learn about in this guide, please ask or make suggestions in the comments.

-For more information on Redis commands, see our tutorial series on How to Manage a Redis Database.
+For more information on Redis commands, check out our tutorial series on How to Manage a Redis Database.